DejazmachMolla/ruby-scraper/README.md

 - Colorize

 ## Requirements
+- The project should demonstrate scrapping of atleast one web page
 - The code should demonstrate Object Oriented Design
 - The workflow used should be Git flow
 - Public methods should be tested
+- It is recommended to use Nokogiri for scraping
+- A code linter should be setup

 ## Getting Started
 - Clone the project in to your computer using `git clone https://github.com/DejazmachMolla/ruby-scrapper.git`
 - `cd` into the `ruby-scrapper` folder
-- `run` main.rb file by typing `bin/main.rb` or type `rspec` to run tests
+- `run` main.rb file by typing `bin/main.rb` or type `rspec` to `run tests`
-- The following window willshow the result of the scrapping
+- The following picture will show the result of the scrapping

 ![screenshot](./lib/ruby_scrapper.PNG)